MicrosoftDocs/quantum-docs-pr/articles/contributing/api-design-principles.md

   - `ApplyToEach` has type `<'T>(('T => Unit), 'T[]) => Unit`
       rather than the specific type of its most common application, `((Qubit => Unit), Qubit[]) => Unit`.

+> [!TIP]
+> It is important to anticipate future needs, but it is also important to solve concrete problems for your users.
+> Acting on this key principle thus always requires careful consideration and balancing to avoid developing APIs "just in case."

 **Key principle:** choose input and output types for functions and operations that are predictable, and that communicate the purpose of a callable.